oldbrickbuilding/oldbrickbuilding.github.io/_pages/about.md

   - /about.html
 ---

 My name is Paul and I am a Ph.D. student at the University of Washington in the Department of Mechanical Engineering.
 I am currently developing my skills in model-based optimal control for precision instrumentation and am in the process of building a simulation to predict the behavior of a patented electrohydrodynamic manufacturing process.
-For more information on my latest projects, please feel free to browse my list of publications and, as always, please don't hesitate to reach out if you're interested in collaborating!
+Please feel free to browse my list of publications for more information and, as always, please don't hesitate to reach out if you're interested in collaborating!